There are many key writing techniques required to achieve the best grades.

 Generally speaking to get good marks you have to do the following:

-To get an A* you need to be insightful, sensitive, convincing and evaluative.
+To get a grade 9 or A* you need to be insightful, sensitive, convincing and evaluative.

-For an A you need to be analytical and exploratory.
+For a grade 7/8 or A you need to be analytical and exploratory.

-For a B you need to sustain your answer linking details to what the writer is trying to say and thoughtfully consider the meanings of the texts.
+For a 6 or B you need to sustain your answer linking details to what the writer is trying to say and thoughtfully consider the meanings of the texts.

-For a C you need to structure your answer to the question, use details effectively to back up your ideas and make some appropriate comment on the meaning of the texts.
+For a 4/5 or C you need to structure your answer to the question, use details effectively to back up your ideas and make some appropriate comment on the meaning of the texts.

-For a D you need to answer the question and explain your ideas with some supporting quotations from the text.
+For a 3 or D you need to answer the question and explain your ideas with some supporting quotations from the text.